-VIEW has over 15,000 members in 320 clubs across Australia.
+VIEW has over 15,000 members in more than 300 clubs across Australia.
 All clubs and members are supported by National Council and the VIEW National Manager.

 The VIEW National Manager is employed by The Smith Family and located in The Smith Family's National Office in Sydney.
 Members of National Council carry out their roles in a voluntary capacity.